MDelarosa1993/learning-insight-coach/README.md

 * Student interaction logging
 * Teacher insight generation

-This makes it more than a chatbot.
-It is a learning support system that can help both students and teachers.
+It is more than a chatbot because it uses uploaded lesson content as context and gives teachers insight into how students are struggling.